 How to secure information privacy:

-Define the parameters by which the system can recognize sensitive information.
+Create a cybersecurity policy to define the parameters by which the system can recognize sensitive information.
 This way the system won’t let this data out or save it to SharePoint/ One Drive.
 Using Microsoft Office 365 security settings, you can trace and block this type of information from being shared.

 6. Lack of Security Training for Employees